pfsense/docs/source/monitoring/packet-filter-information.rst

 Packet Filter Information
 =========================

-The **Diagnostics > pfInfo** page displays a large amount of data about how the packet filter is operating.
+From the pfSense® webGUI, the **Diagnostics > pfInfo** page displays a large amount of data about how the packet filter is operating.
 The information includes:

 -  Interface statistics
 -  State table statistics